END Structured Data-->

 The idea of “bone grafting” is enough to send many patients running from their dentist.
 Although bone grafting sounds like a frightening procedure, it is actually not as serious as it sounds.
 Bone grafting is a surgical procedure for patients who do not have enough bone in their jaw to support other dental procedures.
 Lack of bone in the lower jaw can contribute to gum disease and cause other complications.
 Bone grafting is an excellent treatment that can greatly improve your oral health.

 A bone graft procedure involves a surgeon taking a section of bone from another area of the body and grafting it onto the jaw.
-Today, surgeons often use synthetic bone grafting material or bones from an animal, which eliminates the need of a separate surgery to remove bone from another part of the body.
+Today, surgeons often use synthetic bone grafting material or bones from an animal, which eliminates the need for a separate surgery to remove bone from another part of the body.